Ernest Lough: Recording

-Lord Justice Eldon Bankes suggested that the Temple choir should make a record; on 15 March 1927, the Gramophone Company brought its new mobile recording unit to the Temple Church where the choir recorded Felix Mendelssohn's "Hear My Prayer".
+Lord Justice Eldon Bankes suggested that the Temple choir should make a record; on 15 March 1927, the Gramophone Company brought its new mobile recording unit to the Temple Church where the choir recorded Felix Mendelssohn's "Hear my prayer".
 Lough, then aged 15, sang the famous solo "O for the Wings of a Dove".
 It is said that he had to stand on two large books to be near enough to the microphone.
 The recording sold over one million copies by 1962, and was awarded a gold disc by the RIAA.

-HMV issued its record, C1329, in June 1927.
-It was an instant hit and became HMV's biggest seller for 1927.
+His Master's Voice issued its record, C1329, in June 1927.
+It was an instant hit and became His Master's Voice's biggest seller for 1927.
 It made the piece, the choir and the soloist world-famous.
 Crowds of people packed the congregation to hear Lough sing at Sunday services, and his singing on the recording was considered so beautiful that a legend grew up that he had died after singing the last note.
 The original master recording wore out, and a second version had to be recorded to replace it in 1928.

 This recording continued to sell throughout the twentieth century.
-In January 1963, it earned a gold disc specifically to mark the 35th anniversary of the recording and the completion of over 35 years of co-operation between the Temple Church and HMV.
+In January 1963, it earned a gold disc specifically to mark the 35th anniversary of the recording and the completion of over 35 years of co-operation between the Temple Church and His Master's Voice.
 It is known that it did sell over a million copies, but the number was not exactly recorded.
 It is still available on CD, and has now sold over six million copies.
 It was described in The Record Guide (1951) as "one of the outstanding best-sellers of gramophone history".

 Ernest Lough's voice broke in 1929, after he had made a number of other recordings, although none of them achieved the iconic status of "O for the Wings of a Dove".
 He continued to sing in his spare time as a baritone, and was one of the "gentlemen" or adult members of the Temple choir.

-He made little money from the recording.
-A 5% royalty was paid to the Inner Temple, with half of that shared by Thalben-Ball and 24 members of the choir.